tyndria/high-load-systems/CAP.md

 Let's simplify the task.
 Let's imagine that trashcan could add only an employee of housing and communal services.
 It means that we won't have any collisions and it will be easy to merge it.

-Since the idea is to guarantee availability + partition tolerance we will have a problem: if one person saves trashcan to one machine, another - to another machine, users can catch the inconsistency of the data before synchronization while viewing the nearest trashcans.
+If the idea is to guarantee availability + partition tolerance we will have a problem: if one person saves trashcan to one machine, another - to another machine, users can catch the inconsistency of the data before synchronization while viewing the nearest trashcans.